backdrop-contrib/slide_show_recipe/README.md

 - Add a couple of "Slideshow" nodes to the site.

-- Add Views Slideshow block to layout.
-Configure Block Title Type = 'none'.
+- By default Slideshow block is added on the Home layout on the top region, please place it correctly for your use case.

 NOTE: In most cases you will need to customize your layout or css to get the slideshow to span the entire width of the screen.
 Try using this block in the Top region, when using Basis as your theme to see a full width version of